 Positioning your restaurant on delivery apps: traditional method vs. Masterestaurant method

-The traditional method leaves delivery app positioning to chance: permanent discounts that crush margins below 8%, stock photos, and passive algorithm waiting.
-The Masterestaurant method starts from proprietary data — average ticket, star dishes by daypart, repeat-purchase rate — and optimizes the profile, menu, and operations so the algorithm surfaces you first without destroying your financials.
-In the documented case with restaurantecercademi, a Mexico City operator moved from position #23 to #6 in their Rappi category in 11 weeks, with food cost held at 28% and average ticket 18% higher.
-Diego F. Parra's verdict at Masterestaurant is clear: in 2026, whoever controls the data controls the ranking.
+The traditional method leaves delivery app positioning to chance: permanent discounts that crush margin below 8%, stock photos and passive waiting on the algorithm.
+The Masterestaurant method starts from proprietary data (average ticket, star dishes by daypart, repeat rate) and tunes profile, menu and operations so the algorithm surfaces you first without wrecking the till.
+In the case documented with restaurantecercademi, a Mexico City operator climbed from #23 to #6 in its Rappi category in 11 weeks, food cost held at 28% and average ticket 18% higher.
+Diego F. Parra's verdict is blunt: in 2026, whoever controls the data controls the ranking.

 The diagnosis: 67% of restaurants lose margin on delivery without realizing it